-The career services at the iSchool include the resources, tools, and advice that all students and alumni can use to make career decisions that best fit their goals.
+The Faculty of Information has a dedicated Career Services Officer to help students and alumni connect with the resources, tools, and advice needed to make career decisions that best fit their goals.

 Services offered include:

 Career development workshops are offered to all MI & MMSt students.